QA Strategy

 Skipping UAT under deadline pressure: UAT is often the first thing cut when deadlines are tight.
 This is a false economy — the issues UAT would have caught become production issues that cost significantly more to resolve and damage user trust in the process.

-UAT vs other testing types
+UAT vs other QA testing types: a comparison

 UAT vs QA testing: QA testing validates that the software works correctly.
 UAT validates that it works usefully.
 QA asks "does the button submit the form?"
 UAT asks "does this form collect the information our sales team actually needs?"